 The Irish High Court refused to recognise same-sex marriages entered under the laws of other jurisdictions.
 The European Court of Human Rights held that the right to marry guaranteed by the convention did not apply to same-sex couples.

 Civil partnership legislation enacted in Ireland in 2010 (the UK in 2004) provided a status which is in almost all respects, equivalent to that of marriage.
 However, it does not constitute marriage.

 Since 2015 “marriage may be contracted in accordance with law by two persons without distinction as to their sex.”

 Human Rights Protection

 The Constitution protects the institution of marriage.
-The right to marry is itself a personal unspecified right, protected by Article 40.3. which has been recognised by the courts as such.
+The right to marry is itself a personal, unspecified right, protected by Article 40.3. and has been recognised by the courts as such.
 The State has pledged itself to guard with care the institution of marriage on which the family is founded and to protect it against attack.

 See the section on constitutional law in relation to the manner in which this Article has been interpreted.
 In a number of cases, the courts have found that the State may not discriminate in its laws in such a way that an unmarried couple in an equivalent position is in a better position than a married couple in the same position.

 The right to marry is specifically protected by the European Convention on Human Rights.
 Men and women of marriageable age have the right to marry and found a family according to the national laws governing the exercise of the right.
 The right to marry may be regulated in accordance with national laws.